History of science and technology in Japan: Computing

 Sord Computer Corporation's M200 Smart Home Computer, released in 1977, was one of the first home computers.
 It was an early desktop computer that combined a Zilog Z80 CPU, keyboard, CRT display, floppy disk drive and MF-DOS operating system into an integrated unit.
 The Sord M223 Mark VI, introduced in 1979, was an early personal computer to come standard with a built-in hard disk drive.

 Yash Terakura's team at Commodore Japan was responsible for designing the color PET in 1979 and the VIC-20 (VIC-1001) in 1980.
-In 1981, the Commodore MAX Machine was developed by a team led by Yashi Terakura at Commodore Japan in 1981, and was a predecessor to the popular Commodore 64.
+In 1981, the MAX Machine was developed by a team led by Yashi Terakura at Commodore Japan in 1981, and was a predecessor to the popular Commodore 64.
 Also in 1981, Terakura designed the Commodore 64, along with Shiraz Shivji.
 In 1982, NEC introduced the PC-9800 series, which went on to sell 18 million units.